45 London Road,

 As audiences began to dwindle, other Derby cinemas began to close but the Gaumont fought back by staging one-night concerts including Little Richard, the Everly Brothers, the Four Seasons, Billy Fury, John Leyton, Eden Kane, Marty Wilde, Mike Sarne, Cliff Richard, Gene Pitney, the Kinks, Roy Orbison, the Walker Brothers, the Rolling Stones and the Who.

 When the Rank Organisation closed the nearby Odeon Cinema on St. Peter Street, the Gaumont was renamed Odeon in 1965.

 The cinema was tripled in 1974 with a drop wall from the balcony front creating two mini-cinemas in the rear stalls area, each seating 138, leaving 800 seats in the balcony.
 The front stalls seating was retained but never used.

 By the 1980’s, Derby had lost the majority of its cinemas with just the Odeon, the nearby ABC (former Regal Cinema) triple and the single screen Metro arts cinema.
-Then in 1983 to public outcry, first the Odeon closed and then it was announced that the ABC was to close for an extension of the Eagle shopping centre.
+Then in May 1983 to public outcry, first the Odeon closed screening “Gandhi” & “Chariots of Fire” and then it was announced that the ABC was to close for an extension of the Eagle shopping centre.

-ABC purchased the Odeon and in a very expensive convertion, split the building horizontally to form a single screen in the circle area seating 559 (this was an amazing auditorium with gold curtained walls and the ceiling restored, as well as huge luxury armchair seats) and the former stalls area was converted for bingo.
+ABC purchased the Odeon and in a very expensive conversion, split the building horizontally to form a single screen in the circle area seating 559 (this was an amazing auditorium with gold curtained walls and the ceiling restored, as well as huge luxury armchair seats) and the former stalls area was converted for bingo.
 Sadly the huge lobby was split into two separate entrances for the cinema on the right and the bingo on the left, losing the walnut panelling.

-The cinema was called the ABC Trocadero Entertainment Centre.
+The cinema was called the ABC Trocadero Entertainment Centre opening on 24th August 1983 with Roy Schneider in “Blue Thunder”.
 This left the city of Derby with just one commercial cinema screen which was very frustrating as you had little film choice.
 The cinema changed its name one final time when it became the Cannon.

-Then in 1988, Derby received not one but two ten-screen mutiplex cinemas, the National Amusements Showcase and the AMC on opposite sides of the city.
+Then in 1988, Derby received not one but two ten-screen multiplex cinemas, the National Amusements Showcase and the AMC on opposite sides of the city.